shubtri/shubtri.github.io/_policy/2020-Houston-Chronicle.md

 date: 2020-07-11
 venue: 'The Houston Chronicle'
 authors: 'Shubham Tripathi and Kathryn Brink'
 info: 'This op-ed is a part of a series on immigration issues related to higher education.
-Other op-eds in this series:<br>As immigrant scientists advance lifesaving research, lawmakers must protect them [<a href="https://www.dailycal.org/2020/07/10/as-immigrant-scientists-advance-lifesaving-research-lawmakers-must-protect-them/">Link</a>]'
+Other op-eds in this series:<br><b>As immigrant scientists advance lifesaving research, lawmakers must protect them</b> [<a href="https://www.dailycal.org/2020/07/10/as-immigrant-scientists-advance-lifesaving-research-lawmakers-must-protect-them/">Link</a>]'
 ---